jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/class1.rst

 This introductory class covers the following topics:

 - Imperative Automation using the F5 BIG-IP iControl REST API
-- Service Abstraction and Automation using F5 App Services 3 Extension (AS3)
+- Quick Service Abstraction and Automation using F5 App Services 3 Extension (AS3)
-- Building Declarative Interfaces with AS3 and Ansible Tower

-Expected time to complete: **4 hours**
+Expected time to complete: **2 hours**

 To continue please review the information about the Lab Environment.
 Additionally, if you are new to the F5 BIG-IP Platform we've created an overview